szaumoor/ZSTweaks/README.md

 The effect is pretty underwhelming for a +4 weapon.
 Now:

-- Chance of doing 2d10 electrical damage increased to 15%, and is now 5d4+1, with a save vs. spell at -2 for half.
+- Chance of doing 2d10 electrical damage increased to 15%, and is now 5d4+1, with a Save vs. Spell at -2 for half.
 - Every hit does 1d3 electrical damage with no save.
 - Increases electrical damage resistance by 40%